katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 package I had a problem at work that seemed that could benefit from the idea.
-Here I will try to express the underlying pattern which is a simple fan-out/fan-in using multiple concurrent workers to solve some problem.
+Here I will try to express the underlying pattern which is a simple fan-out/fan-in using multiple concurrent workers to solve a simple problem.

 # Fan Out / Fan in